Dougil History, Family Crest & Coats of Arms

 Early Origins of the Dougil family

-Another 307 words (22 lines of text) covering the years 1175, 1244 and 1316 are included under the topic Early Dougil History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dougil research.
+Another 154 words (11 lines of text) covering the years 1175, 1244 and 1316 are included under the topic Early Dougil History in all our PDF Extended History products and printed products wherever possible.

 Dougil Spelling Variations